Boat Terminology – A Boat Glossary of What You Should Know

 A chart in the boating world refers to a nautical chart, a map that features the shoreline, seafloor and offers water depths, or any potentially dangerous situations.

 Cleats are especially important for docking and tying up your boat.
-They are used to tie ropes through when you are securing your boat to a dock.
+They are used to tie ropes, such as spring lines, through when you are securing your boat to a dock.

 The current is the rate of movement in the water and each current has a specific direction and speed.
 Boaters need to be familiar with the different types of water currents.